 At this time, it’s been nearly two months since we moved it.
 We’re still in the start-up phase where we’re settling in and figuring out how to live together with our different styles and preferences and how to get all the work done while holding down jobs and nurturing families.
 What’s wonderful is that the building is designed to encourage interactions, with tall windows, facing kitchens, wide open walkways and ample common spaces.

 There are many wonderful things about living in community.
 Here’s a short list of joys that come immediately to mind:

 - We often hear children playing in the courtyard.

 - Spencer has already had many coveted opportunities to play with the kids.

 - We get fresh greens from the rooftop farm.

 - We share resources and workloads.

-- We eat together 5 times every two weeks and each only cook once in that time.
+- We eat together 5 times every two weeks.
+In a 6 week rotation we each only cook once and assist twice.

 Spencer & Sheila’s apartment

 For those who are not able to stop by for a visit here’s some photos of our new home.
 It’s 850 sq ft, so only slightly smaller than our condo.
 But here we have a much smaller storage area and no parking included.
 Of course we can walk to everything, are across the park from Light Rail and have ample transportation alternatives.
 There are 3 unique floor plans and each unit had one non-weight-bearing wall that could optionally be left out.
 We chose to leave out the one that made a second bedroom.
 That allows us more light coming in from the west and better cross ventilation.
 It also makes a very long narrow unit which was affectionately dubbed “the bowling alley” prior to move-in.
 Hopefully you’ll agree that with furnishings it’s quite nicely arranged.
 We have 1.5 baths, a cork floors, Caesar Stone counter tops and a large storage closet.